 While similar funds have been touted in Britain too, regulations for QROPS investments are much looser than for UK pensions.
 As a result, it is much easier for an adviser to recommend that QROPS funds are invested in such investments.

-In reality, the only reason that this happens is that advisers will be receive an additional commission (see above) as a result of recommending this kind of fund.
+Often, the only reason that this happens is that advisers will be receive an additional commission for recommending this kind of fund.

 QROPS and structured products